S3gmentati0nFaultUni/Algoweb/README.md

 Anyone using the material contained here should take everything with a grain of salt, if possible, errors should be redacted through a pull request or contacting me directly through issues, I will see that the problem is sorted out!

-To compile the code just head in the directory (./Algoweb) and do a run of latexmk like so:
+To get the compiled source code you should just clone this repository to your machine, head in the directory (./Algoweb) and do a run of latexmk like so:
 ```
 $ latexmk main.tex
 ```